webvirtcloud/webvirtcompute/README.md

 ## For what is it? ##

 * It is a daemon for managing virtual machines based on FastAPI and libvirt.
-* It is designed to be used for compute nodes and backend.
+* It is designed to be used for compute nodes and controller.
 * It is a lightweight and fast daemon.
 * It is easy to install and configure.
 * It is only one binary file.